arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 Open a serial monitor to verify the status of the server and obtain the device's IP address.
 The output will include information about the server, including its **discovery URL**.

-The Arduino IDE Serial Monitor can be used to get information about the server or programs like [Putty](https://www.putty.org/) to open a Serial connection.
+The Arduino IDE Serial Monitor can be used to get information about the server or programs like [**Putty**](https://www.putty.org/) to open a Serial connection.

 The following clip shows Opta running OPC UA server script and showing server information on the Serial Monitor:

 ![Server information with discovery URL - Arduino IDE](assets/opta-opc-ua-arduino-ide.gif)

-With [Putty](https://www.putty.org/), the following serial monitor shows the server information:
+With [**Putty**](https://www.putty.org/), the following serial connection shows the server information:

 ![Server information with discovery URL - Putty](assets/opta-opc-ua-cmd.gif)

-The output information extracted is as follows and you should see similar to the following:
+The output information extracted is as follows and you should see similar information:

 ```bash
 [2024-12-11 22:19:08.000 (UTC+0000)] [32minfo/eventloop[0m	Starting the EventLoop